Parent-Child Relationships

 Use Case 1: Marine Vessel Components

-Scenario: Track all components of a cargo vessel
+Scenario: Track all components of a cargo vessel with full audit trail

 Structure: